wing5wong/artisan-whs-static/source/_courses/FDZE.md

 ---
 **Purpose:**

 To develop students understanding of Technology in a fashion design environment.
-They will have the opportunity to learn and develop their practical skills while completing creative solutions to given design tasks.
+They will have the opportunity to learn and develop their practical skills while completing creative solutions to given tasks.

 **Content:**